opensauce17/news_archive/README.md

 As of now, news titles can only be searched by date within a selected country.

+***For those looking at the code : The master branch is under active development and the code is continuously being reviewed and new ideas being implemented.

 ## Requirements

 1. Python 3